Hepatitis C Virus Infection

 What are the symptoms?

-Most people who have HCV infection feel well, have no symptoms, and may not know they have the disease.
+Most people who have HCV feel well, have no symptoms and may not know they have HCV.
 Some people may have a brief illness with symptoms around 6 weeks after being infected with HCV.
+You can clear HCV and still become infected again in the future.

 - Tiredness